Before you leave home Information

 - A valid passport.
 This is valid for a minimum of 6 months after the end of your stay in the USA.

-Should you have any questions or concerns about your ability to enter or reside in the United States, please contact the Center for International Education.
+Should you have any questions or concerns about your ability to enter or reside in the United States, please contact the Office of Global Engagement.